TimothyHelton/k2datascience/mentor/03_agenda.md

 - Created GitHub pages website
     - https://timothyhelton.github.io/
     - This site will serve as a portfolio of my projects.

+#### Unit 5: Introduction to Data Science
+- Reading "The Art of Data Science"
+    - Chapter 3 Complete

+#### Unit 6: Getting and Cleaning Data
+- NYC MTA Turnstile Dataset
+    - Completed all exercises
+    - Need to review the solution and submit

 [Table of Contents](#toc)